jxtngx/lightning-lab/README.md

 ## Cloud Development

 Lightning Pod enables development with GitHub CodeSpaces.
 Please note that lightning-pod has only been tested with regard to creating and training a custom LightningModule i.e. it is necessary to debug Lightning and Dash apps locally.
-Lastly, GitHub CodeSpaces is still in beta for individual pro accounts; GitHub users with access to a team or enterprise account plan should be able to access CodeSpaces if enabled by their administrator.

 <div align="center">